 Federal Work Study

-The Federal Work-Study (FWS) program provides funds for part-time employment to help qualified students finance the cost of post-secondary education.
-The average award is $3,000 for the academic year; However, the award amount will vary based on the student’s financial need.
+The Federal Work-Study program provides funds for part-time employment to help qualified students finance the cost of post-secondary education and it gives the students an opportunity to acquire valuable work experience.
+The average award is $4,000 for the academic year; However, the award amount will vary based on the student’s financial need.

 For Cuesta College Students